Getting life insurance with diabetes

 For more information, check out our GUIDE TO BLOOD SUGAR LEVELS

-Does diabetes increase life insurance?
+Does diabetes increase the cost of life insurance?

 If you’ve got diabetes and you need life cover, then you might pay more for cover than you would if you didn’t have diabetes.
 On average, people with diabetes might pay slightly higher premiums than someone without the condition.